codenameyau/snake-game/snake/README.md

 then tail is not popped.
 If the head collides with another snake segment, then the game is over.

+Collision detection is implemented via a matrix that keeps track of all cells in the game.
+Rendering only occurs for the snake segments and food.
+The individual matrix cells are not rendered.

 ### Tasks
 These are the steps I took when creating this game.
 ```